 The Wireshark capture engine provides the following features:

-Stop the capture on different triggers like: amount of captured data, captured time, captured number of packets.
+Stop the capture on different triggers such as the amount of captured data,

-Simultaneously show decoded packets while Wireshark keeps on capturing.
+Simultaneously show decoded packets while Wireshark is capturing.

 The capture engine still lacks the following features:

-Stop capturing (or doing some other action), depending on the captured data.
+Stop capturing (or perform some other action) depending on the captured data.